Why Divi is losing customers to Oxygen and Elementor

 Promises and priorities

+The problem with Elegant Themes (the company behind Divi) at the moment is all about promises and priorities.
 In the last months, they have been promising a lot, but they can’t seem to live up to those promises.

 Divi clients have been asking for features like a header and footer builder, custom blog templates, dynamic content, flexible column options, global defaults etcetera.
 And Elegant Themes has been promising those features, and even wrote blog posts with sneak previews of those features, setting very high expectations.